cloudera/flink-tutorials/README.md

-# Reference Architecture for Flink on CDH
+# Reference Architecture for Flink on Cloudera

 ## Introduction

-The goal of this document is to give architects and software engineers enough context and practical guidelines to start building low-latency, stateful streaming applications that run on the CDH platform using Flink.
+The goal of this document is to give architects and software engineers sufficient context and practical guidelines to start building low-latency, stateful streaming applications that run on the Cloudera platform using Flink.

 ## Dataflow programming model

 A full introduction to the programming model can be found on the [official flink website](https://ci.apache.org/projects/flink/flink-docs-release-1.8/concepts/programming-model.html).
-What follows here is a quick overview of the core concepts.
+What follows here is a brief overview of the core concepts.

 ### Streams, operators and dataflows

 The basic building blocks of Flink programs are streams and transformations.

 **Data Stream** :  A flow of data records.
-Can be finite (file, db table, etc.) or infinite (message queues, socket connections, etc.) Streams are usually distributed (parallel) and can be partitioned by the user to achieve certain application semantics during processing.
-Data streams can only be created from input sources or as a result of a transformation on another datastream.
+Can be bounded (file, db table, etc.) or unbounded (message queues, socket connections, etc.) Streams are usually distributed (parallel) and can be partitioned to achieve certain performance and application semantics during processing.
+Data streams can be created from input sources or as a result of a transformations on another datastream.

-**Transformations** : A transformation is an operation applied to one more streams and produces one or more output streams as a result.
+**Transformations** : A transformation is an operation applied to one or more streams and produces one or more output streams as a result.
 These operators generally process the incoming records one-by-one for maximal flexibility and minimal latency but optimised APIs exist for sophisticated window and batch processing.

 Flink programs are streaming dataflows that consist of data streams and transformations.
 We can represent these dataflows as directed acyclic graphs (DAGs) where data records flow from the sources, through the operators to the data sinks.